Clayton Antitrust Act of 1914: Comparisons to other acts

 Unilateral price discrimination is clearly outside the reach of Section 1 of the Sherman Act, which only extended to "concerted activities" (agreements).
 Exclusive dealing, tying, and mergers are all agreements, and theoretically, within the reach of Section 1 of the Sherman Act.
 Likewise, mergers that create monopolies would be actionable under Sherman Act Section 2.

 Section 7 of the Clayton Act allows greater regulation of mergers than just Sherman Act Section 2, since it does not require a merger-to-monopoly before there is a violation.
 It allows the Federal Trade Commission and Department of Justice to regulate all mergers, and gives the government discretion whether to give approval to a merger or not, which it still commonly does today.
 The government often employs the Herfindahl-Hirschman Index (HHI) test for market concentration to determine whether the merger is presumptively anticompetitive; if the HHI level for a particular merger exceeds a certain level, the government will investigate further to determine its probable competitive impact.

 Section 7

 Section 7 elaborates on specific and crucial concepts of the Clayton Act; "holding company" defined as "a company whose primary purpose is to hold stocks of other companies", which the government saw as a "common and favorite method of promoting monopoly" and a mere corporated form of the 'old fashioned' trust.
 Section 7 prohibits acquisitions where the effect may be substantially to lessen competition, or to tend to create a monopoly.

 Another important factor to consider is the amendment passed in Congress on Section 7 of the Clayton Act in 1950.
 This original position of the US government on mergers and acquisitions was strengthened by the Celler-Kefauver amendments of 1950, so as to cover asset as well as stock acquisitions.

+The 1957 United States v.
+E. I. du Pont de Nemours and Company et al. Supreme Court ruling extended the scope of Section 7.